ldmnch/thesis_mds_2026/README.md

 ## Python matching helpers (optional)

 The `python_psm_scripts/` folder contains notebooks and utilities for propensity score matching and control-list workflows.
-This code runs connected to the local PostgreSQL database which contains scraped data
+This code runs connected to the local PostgreSQL database which contains scraped data from Ecosyste.ms, which can be retrieved following this pipeline.

 Install common Python dependencies: